NethermindEth/juno/docs/docs/websocket.md

 ## Enable the WebSocket server

-To enable the WebSocket interface, use the following configuration options:
+To enable the WebSocket RPC server, use the following configuration options:

 - `ws`: Enables the Websocket RPC server on the default port (disabled by default).
 - `ws-host`: The interface on which the Websocket RPC server will listen for requests.
 If skipped, it defaults to `localhost`.